Neural-PDE: A RNN based neural network for solving time dependent PDEs: Introduction

 \section{Introduction}

 The research of time-dependent partial differential equations (PDEs) is regarded as one of the most important disciplines in applied mathematics.
-PDEs appear ubiquitously in a broad spectrum of fields including physics, biology, chemistry, material science and finance, just to name a few.
-Despite their fundamental importance, most PDEs can not be solved analytically and have to rely on numerical solving.
-Developing efficient and accurate numerical schemes for solving PDEs, therefore has been an active research area over the past a few decades \cite{courant1967partial,osher1988fronts,leveque1992numerical,cockburn2012discontinuous,thomas2013numerical,johnson2012numerical}.
-Still, devising stable and accurate schemes with acceptable computational cost is a difficult task especially when nonlinear and(or) high-dimensional PDEs are considered.
-Additionally, PDE models emerged from science and engineering applications usually require vast empirical data for model calibration and validation, and determining the multi-dimensional parameters in such a PDE system poses another challenge \cite{peng2020multiscale}.
+PDEs appear ubiquitously in a broad spectrum of fields including physics, biology, chemistry, and finance, to name a few.
+Despite their fundamental importance, most PDEs can not be solved analytically and have to rely on numerical solving methods.
+Developing efficient and accurate numerical schemes for solving PDEs, therefore, has been an active research area over the past few decades~\citep{courant1967partial,osher1988fronts,leveque1992numerical,cockburn2012discontinuous,thomas2013numerical,johnson2012numerical}.
+Still, devising stable and accurate schemes with acceptable computational cost is a difficult task, especially when nonlinear and(or) high-dimensional PDEs are considered.
+Additionally, PDE models emerged from science and engineering disciplines usually require huge empirical data for model calibration and validation, and determining the multi-dimensional parameters in such a PDE system poses another challenge~\citep{peng2020multiscale}.